geraldb/talks/javascript2019.md

-## Trivia Quiz: Q: What's common to all these top JavaScript projects?
+## Trivia Quiz: Q: What's Common to All Top JavaScript Projects?

 - [ A ] Free as in Free Lunch / Beer
 - [ B ] Free as in Free Speech